Price: $999 (starting), $1,299 (tested)

 Just as rumors say Apple will kill the Touch Bar, the Asus Zenbook Duo 14 (UX482) continues to innovate the second-screen experience and show what could have been.
 Yes, instead of the sliver of an OLED touchscreen that Apple provides, Asus' Duo laptops continue to give you a huge slab of a second screen.

 And Asus is definitely onto something: its ScreenPad Plus gives you space to put the apps you're not using at the moment (but want to see in a moment's notice).
 In other words: if you're short on screen space, but don't want a big secondary monitor, the ScreenPad Plus may be the solution you didn't know you needed.
 And it's the kind of innovation that earns it a spot on our best laptops list.
-In fact, it's so good that it won a recommendation for best laptop breakthrough in our Tom's Guide Awards 2021.

 And this year's model has notable improvements.
 For starters, the ScreenPad raises up to be closer to the main screen, to try and get some continuity.
 And now it's got a Control Center utility to help you manage this extra screen, a welcome addition.